aljorhythm/yumseng/doc/engineering.md

 - [ ] Deploy and serve typescript react app in production

-- [ ] Refactor events websocket to
+- [ ] Refactor rooms/events websocket to generic events rather than only cheers

+- [ ] Persistent storage for room details